harshad-kakadiya/travel_pack.ai/STRIPE_SETUP_GUIDE.md

 # Stripe Integration Setup Guide

 ## Overview
-This guide will help you set up Stripe payment integration with your TravelPack.ai project using Supabase Edge Functions.
+This guide will help you set up Stripe payment integration with your TravelBrief.ai project using Supabase Edge Functions.

 ## Prerequisites
 - Stripe account (test mode for development)